Inter-Varsity Christian Fellowship of Canada

-Inter-Varsity Christian Fellowship of Canada, or InterVarsity, is a Christian organization which ministers to youth and university students.
-It has a variety of ministries, including Pioneer Camps of Canada, high school, college and university ministries.
-InterVarsity Christian Fellowship/USA is the American branch of InterVarsity.

-InterVarsity is a member organization of the International Fellowship of Evangelical Students.
+Inter-Varsity Christian Fellowship of Canada, or InterVarsity is an evangelical Christian student movement with affiliate groups on university campuses in Canada.
+It is a member of the International Fellowship of Evangelical Students.

 Nigel Pollock is the current president.
 Prior to taking this role he spent 18 years with the University and Colleges Christian Fellowship in Scotland and for the past 10 years, the Tertiary Student Christian Fellowship in New Zealand.

-The organizational center is in Mississauga, Ontario.
+The organizational center is in Etobicoke, Ontario.

 History

 In 1928 Norman Grubb reported to the Inter-Varsity Fellowship (IVF) in Britain of the spiritual decay happening at Canadian universities.
 In response, IVF sent Dr. Howard Guinness to Canada to help start evangelical student work at the universities.
 For fourteen months Guinness traveled across Canada, meeting with students at the universities and providing them with a model of daily prayer meet ups and weekly Bible study.
 Guinness also promoted training leaders in high schools and camps.

 InterVarsity was officially organized in late 1929.
 In 1934 Stacey Woods became the new general secretary of InterVarsity in Canada and in 1938 he helped establish the first InterVarsity chapters in the United States.